7 Problems that May Arise from Having Flat Feet

 Achilles tendonitis affects the tissues at the back of your leg that connect your calf muscles to your heel bone.
 This condition is an overuse injury, so it usually happens when you increase the intensity of runs or play sports occasionally.

 Even though it’s an overuse injury, Achilles tendonitis may be more likely if you have physical problems such as flat feet.
-Because you have a flatter arch, your Achilles tendon experiences more strain naturally.
+Because you have a flatter arch, your Achilles tendon experiences more strain because the foot does not function efficiently.
+Symptoms include pain in the back of the heel when walking or standing.

 Hammertoes are caused by an imbalance between the muscles and ligaments in the toe joints.
 That causes the joint to buckle with your toe staying in that position.
 Rigid hammertoe means you can’t move the toe out of the position, while flexible hammertoe allows you to still move the joint.